Season 1, Episode 10

 Yes, it takes a lot of training but you can take yourself out of any story.
 For example, a couple of years ago I was being picked up at a department store to be taken to an event.
 I was going to be picked up at 1:30.
 At 1:20 I texted the person who was picking me up, and I didn’t get a response.
 At 1:25 I texted again, at 1:30 I phoned.
 No response, no response, no response.
 I was standing outside the department store in the rain, and I could feel it happening.
 I could feel my breathing change, I could feel my hands sweating, I could feel, “Oh, abandonment.”
 But I was able to identify it.
 And then when I identified it, I asked myself how old it was.
 Because every reaction we have as an adult is a replication, every reaction we have as an adult is a replication.

 It’s called Psych-K, you know it well.
 And I had a statement that I said over and over and over to bring myself to peace, to the present moment, and to remind myself that my ride was innocent and I’m innocent.
 It took me about five minutes, and then I knew that I had arrived there.
-My eyes opened, and I was completely present, and I was actually laughing and joking with my ride, we went to the event.
-Now, during that time where I was standing on the steps of the department store, I was in panic.
+My eyes opened, and I was completely present, and I was actually laughing and joking with my ride.
+We went to the event.
+Now, while I was standing on the steps of the department store, I was in panic.
 I was thinking, “How will I get home?
 Will I take an Uber, will I take a cab?
 Can I get the bus, can I call my husband,” you know?
 I’m a 79-year-old woman, I know how to get around.
 Why was it that over the top?

 Because it was that old, but I was able through a lot of training to recognize it.
 The person who was my ride I saw about a week later, and she said to me, “I didn’t know such a thing was possible, I didn’t know you could fall into a wound like that and then take yourself out.”
 Well you can, you can fall into any wound and take yourself out.
 It just takes a lot of training.